-The U.K. Prime Minister Is Facing a Huge Brexit Vote in Parliament Today
+British Prime Minister Boris Johnson Just Lost His Majority in Parliament.
+Here’s What That Could Mean

+(LONDON) — British Prime Minister Boris Johnson suffered key defections from his party Tuesday, losing a working majority in Parliament and weakening his position as he tried to prevent lawmakers from blocking his Brexit plans.

-(LONDON) — Lawmakers returned from their summer recess Tuesday for a pivotal day in British politics as they challenged Prime Minister Boris Johnson’s insistence that the U.K. will leave the European Union on Oct.
+On a day of high drama and acerbic debate in the House of Commons, lawmakers returned from their summer recess to confront Johnson over his insistence that the U.K. leave the European Union on Oct.
 31, even without a withdrawal agreement to cushion the economic blow.
+Many shouted, “Resign!”

-Amid loud cries from protesters on the streets surrounding the House of Commons, the lawmakers turned to a key piece of legislation on their agenda that would prevent an immediate no-deal exit.
-If it passes this week, Johnson’s Downing Street office said he’ll call an early election — taking his role as Brexit champion directly to the people.
+As protesters on the streets outside Parliament denounced a “coup,” the lawmakers turned to a key piece of legislation that would prevent an immediate no-deal Brexit.
+If it passes this week, Johnson’s Downing Street office said he’ll call an early election — taking his argument directly to the people for a third general election in four years.

+“Enough is enough,” Johnson said.
+“The country wants this done and they want the referendum respected.
+We are negotiating a deal and I am confident of getting a deal.”

+Johnson’s tenuous position became clear even as spoke in Parliament for the first time since it reconvened.
+Lawmaker Phillip Lee rose from his chair on the Conservative benches and sat down with the Liberal Democrats, a defection that meant Johnson lost his slim working majority.

+Jeremy Corbyn, leader of the main opposition Labour Party, lambasted the weakened Johnson, accusing him of “riding roughshod” over the constitution in order to crash Britain out of the EU without a deal.

+“He isn’t winning friends in Europe.
+He’s losing friends at home.
+His is a government with no mandate, no morals and, as of today, no majority,” Corbyn said.

-Johnson, who took power in July, has tried to crack down on members of his Conservative Party who oppose his Brexit plans, warning they would be expelled from the party if they supported the parliamentary efforts to block or delay the withdrawal.
-The so-called rebels, many of whom have been among the party’s lions for decades, are responding with acerbic commentary on TV, social media and the newspapers.
+Johnson, who became prime minister in July, has tried to crack down on members of his Conservative Party who oppose his Brexit plans, warning they would be expelled from the party if they supported parliamentary efforts to block or delay the withdrawal.

 Dominic Grieve, who was attorney general in David Cameron’s government, says the expulsion threats demonstrate Johnson’s “ruthlessness.”
-Former Cabinet minister Justine Greening said she feared her beloved party was “morphing into Nigel Farage’s Brexit Party.”
+Greening said she feared her beloved party was “morphing into Nigel Farage’s Brexit Party.”
 Former Treasury chief Philip Hammond warned of the “fight of a lifetime” if officials tried to prevent him from running in the next election.

-All three are opposing Johnson, with Hammond saying he expected a procedural vote to take control of business.
+All three oppose Johnson, with Hammond saying he expected a procedural motion to take control of business.
 If it passed, a vote to block a no-deal would be considered Wednesday.

-“Many colleagues have been incensed by some of the actions over the past week or so, and I think there is a group of Conservatives who feel very strongly that now is the time to put the national interest ahead of any threats to us personally or to our careers,” Hammond told the BBC.
-“I think there will be enough people for us to get this over the line today.”
+Changing the government would not be so simple, however.
+A no-confidence vote would spark a 14-day period in which Johnson could try to overturn the result.
+If he failed, there would be a general election.

+During that key 14-day period, another lawmaker could try to win Parliament’s backing in a vote.
+If they succeeded, Johnson should, in theory, have to step down and let the winner form a government.

 As Brexit faces crucial days, international investors are showing concern.
 The pound sterling fell as low as $1.1960 on Tuesday, down about a cent on the day before, stabilizing around $1.1990.

 That was its lowest level since a “flash crash” in October 2016, when uncertainty after the Brexit referendum was particularly high.
+Not counting that brief plunge — in which the currency fell to $1.1789 for about two minutes before recovering — the pound is now at its lowest level in 34 years.

-A no-deal Brexit is considered dangerous because it will sever decades of seamless trade with the single market of 500 million.
-But Johnson insists the potential for leaving without a deal must remain as a bargaining chip in negotiations with the EU.
+A no-deal Brexit is considered dangerous because it will sever decades of seamless trade with Europe’s single market of 500 million people.
+Economists warn that trade would be disrupted by tariffs and customs checks between Britain and the bloc.
+Leaked government documents predicted disruptions to the supply of drugs and medicine, a decrease in the availability of fresh food and even potential fresh water shortages because of disruption to supplies of water treatment chemicals.

+Johnson insists the potential for leaving without a deal must remain as a bargaining chip in negotiations with the EU.

 Though the EU is Britain’s biggest trading partner, a no-deal Brexit would also be disruptive to Europe — a fact not lost on Brussels.
 Johnson’s supporters said lawmakers were weakening the government’s negotiating position with the EU.